kumpan/unikorn/content/startpage/2020-05-20-startpage.md

   tab_fields:
     - tab_title: Search
       heading: Unikorn Search
-      text: Two decades of Organic and Paid Search has taught us the most successful ways of taming the search landscape for both well-known brands and start-ups.
-We call it Unikorn Search.
+      text: Organic and Paid Search is in our genes, with two decades handling the market, it has brought to us the successful recipe to tame the search landscape.
+At well-known brands and start-ups level, recognizing their necessities and budgets, to accentuate results.
+We call it Unikorn Search - SEO (Search Engine Optimisation) | SEM (Search Engine Marketing) expertise.
       buttontext: Read more about SEO
       buttontext_mobile: Unikorn Search
       buttonlink: /marketing/seo/
     - tab_title: Marketing
-      text: Massive experience of Digital Marketing has formed our way of successful and aggressive Digital Marketing for both Start-ups and well established organisations.
-We call it Unikorn Marketing.
+      text: "Our Digital Marketing experience is massive forming our view of successful Digital Marketing, as aggressive, and not just for Start-ups, but well established organisations too.
+We call it Unikorn Marketing - Kick-off start and go-to-market phase aggressive expertise for full traction throughout all cycle stages. "
       heading: Unikorn Marketing
       buttonlink: /marketing/
       buttontext: Read more about Unikorn marketing